 We want you and your child to enjoy your visit.
 If you are bringing a child to the stadium think about their needs first.
-If you can't guarantee their comfort or safety, then please think about getting a babysitter so you can relax and enjoy the game!
+If you can't guarantee their comfort or safety, then please consider deferring your visit to a time when you can safely and enjoy the game!